The significance of protecting Trees and how to identify These Trees

 FAQs:

-What happens if I conduct work on a tree that is protected without permission?
+What happens if I carry out work on a tree that is protected without permission?

-Can I contest a TPO and/or preservation order?
+Can I appeal to a TPO Or preservation or TPO?

 Can I remove a protected tree?